 MISTAKE #6: OVERLOOKING MENTORS AND SPONSORS

 To end on a positive note, this mistake can be seen as a good piece of advice.
 Having a mentor when you are still a young professional, can really be a game changer.
-This can be a person in your work place, but also somebody else.
-Mentors can help us more easily learn how to play the game, guide us and even advocate for us.
+This can be a person in your workplace, but also somebody else.
+Mentors can help us learn more easily how to play the game, guide us and even advocate for us.
 Sometimes ‘it happens’ we find one.
 But if not, look it up intentionally.
 There are also programmes structured precisely to serve this purpose to which you can apply.

 It is hard to be a ‘black sheep’ and to stem from the herd, often judged or pitied.
 It is hard to counter social and cultural realities, which can hold us back from becoming the best versions of ourselves (or whatever version we prefer!).
 But if you know what you want – go for it, reinvent yourself and stay persistent, freed from conditioned behaviors contributing to career pitfalls.